satansdeer/satansdeer.github.com/content/legacy-posts/gradient-coin-tutorial/index.md

 <a name='erc721'></a>
 ## What Is ERC721

 ERC721 describes non-fungible token.
-BTW it is also knowns as __NFT__, which basically means exactly that (__Non Fungible Token__).
+BTW it is also knowns as __NFT__, which means exactly that (__Non Fungible Token__).
 Non-fungible means that every token is not equal to any other token.
 As opposite to ERC20 where all tokens are equal.

 Most known example of ERC721 is CryptoKitties, where each kitten is a token described by the ERC721 compliant contract with a bunch of additional functions.

 Most known example of ERC20, therefore, is any ICO, as 99% of them are based on ERC20 compliant Ethereum contracts.

-Unlike ERC20 you can't just store amount of tokens in a wallet.
+Unlike ERC20 you can't store amount of tokens in a wallet.
 Every token is unique so you have to store owner of each token instead.

 With NFT you want to know several things: